acids-ircam/acids-ircam.github.io/projects.markdown

 [![Published in ArXiV](https://img.shields.io/badge/Paper-1907.00971-167DA4.svg?style=flat-square&logo=arXiv)](https://arxiv.org/abs/1907.00971)
 [![Video on YouTube](https://img.shields.io/badge/Video-Max4Live-7DA416.svg?style=flat-square&logo=Youtube)](https://www.youtube.com/watch?v=64VpQenCHVs)

-**Scientific summary.** The Neurorack, is the first hardware deep AI-based synthesizer, which fits in a Eurorack format.
+**Scientific summary.** The Neurorack is the first hardware deep AI-based synthesizer, which fits in a Eurorack format.
 The system is based on the Jetson Nano development kit with a homemade circuit in a EuroRack format.
 The hardware part features 4 CV and 2 Gates (along with a screen, rotary and button for handling the menus), which all communicate with specific Python libraries.
 Note that the behavior of these controls (and the module itself) is highly dependent on the type of deep model embedded.
 For this first version of the Neurorack, we implemented a descriptor-based impact sounds generator.

 ## Acknowledgements